priyanshi139/vivaha/README.md

 ##  Overview

-Vivaha is a web-based wedding planning platform that helps couples manage their wedding by connecting with vendors and organizing tasks like guest list, budget, and bookings.
+Vivaha is a wedding planning platform that helps couples manage their wedding by connecting with vendors and organizing tasks like guest list, budget, and bookings.

 ---